yuchenglim04/GarageEEE_LinuxWorkshop/README.md

 [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html)

 # How to learn Linux: try out the command if you don't quite know what it means.
 Create test files, test folders, try it out!
+Just be careful not to delete important files.
+Always double check!

 # Exploring the filesystem
 root: /